 Huh.

-I think the overarching uh point here is that uh this whole issue's got to come to resolution.
+I think the overarching point here is that this whole issue has got to come to resolution.

-Clear the air, one way or the other, whether whether or not there was a collusion with the Russians.
+At some point, Special Counsel Mueller and his team, I hope, will wrap up the investigation and clear the air one way or the other whether or not there was a collusion with the Russians.

 And I do hope that happens.

-Uh, and it's interesting to me, very interesting to me, the Trump critic and of course CNN commentator, fake news commentator, James Clapper, is out there saying what he's saying.
+And it's interesting to me, very interesting to me, the Trump critic and, of course, CNN commentator, fake news commentator, James Clapper, is out there saying what he's saying.

 I think he wants it to end.